Shields were one of the earliest and most important pieces of defensive armor throughout most of the medieval period.

 They were used in classical antiquity, so European warriors in the early medieval period knew how to make strong shields.

 During the course of the medieval era, the design of battlefield shields evolved significantly.
 Earlier shields were made mostly from wood and were effective against rudimentary weapons such as early swords and axes.

 The design and construction of shields evolved significantly during the medieval period.
 Early medieval shields were entirely wooden while later shields featured significant amounts of metal for reinforcement.
-Similarly, early medieval shields were circular in shape while new shapes were invented towards the High Middle Ages.
+Similarly, early medieval shields were circular in shape while new shapes were invented in the high and late Middle Ages.

 The kite shield, as its name suggests, was kite-like in shape and was significantly large in size, meant to guard not just the upper body of a soldier but also the legs.